WarrierRajeev/UFC-Predictions/README.md

 Scrape entire fight data from UFCstats.com and use it to make a predictive model.

 ### Completed:
-Per fight data scraping and saving in csv format
+1. Per fight data scraping and saving in csv format
+- Preprocess the data
+- Get a Baseline

 ### TODO Next:
-Preprocess the data
+Test other models and hyperparameters to increase accuracy

 #### Acknowledgements